peteS-UK/EvoSabre-DAC-PCP/readme.md

 ## Background

 This project began to allow me to control the second OLED screen on the excellent Audiophonics EvoSabre DAC when using PCP, since the supplied option was to use a very old version of DietPi.
 However, overtime I realised that it was really 2 things.
 Firstly, it was info on how to configure PCP to work with this DAC, but much more it was just a general program to display LMS information on an OLED display.
-Since it uses the luma.core and luma.oled modules, it should support any device supported by luma.oled, which you can see at  https://luma-oled.readthedocs.io/en/latest/
+Since it uses the luma.core and luma.oled modules, it should support any device supported by luma.oled, which you can see at  https://luma-oled.readthedocs.io/en/latest/.
+Currently, it's SPI only though.

 As such, there's now 2 sections to this document.
 The first section involves the installation and configuration of the OLED scripts for PCP, and the second relates to configuration of PCP for the Audiophonics EvoSabre DAC, setup Infrared etc..